julieeckstrom/julieeckstrom.github.io/_projects/dsg.markdown

 ## Challenge

 Update the existing Dick's Sporting Goods mobile site to make it more refined and usable.

-## The Result

-Small changes were made to the

 ## My Role